- Where are you located?

 - Do you ever do off-site adoptions?

-- Saturday off-site adoptions will vary and are usually from 10 a.m. to 3 p.m.
+- Saturday off-site adoptions are currently suspended.
 Please call the shelter at (559) 636-4050 for more information on upcoming events.
 Cats are available for adoption @ Petsmart in Visalia and Petsmart in Porterville during regular store hours.

 - What areas do you cover for Animal Control?